Bone Broth: Nature's Healing Elixir

 1. Place organic grass-fed beef or chicken bones into a large stock or crock pot.

-2. Fill pot with clean, non-chlorinated water.
-Leave plenty of room for water to boil.
+2. Fill pot with clean, non-chlorinated water, leaving plenty of room for it to boil.

-5. Chicken bones can simmer for 24 hours.
-Beef bones for 48 hours.
+5. Simmer chicken bones for 24 hours, beef bones for 48.
 A low, slow cook time is needed to fully extract nutrients from bones.

-6. Optional: Toss in vegetables, like onions, garlic, carrots or celery for added nutrient value.
+6. Optional: Toss in vegetables, like onions, garlic, carrots or celery for added flavor and nutritional value.

 7. Optional: Add a pinch of rosemary, salt and/or turmeric.